Graduate Certificate Policies

 Catalog Year for Graduate Certificate Programs

-Each student’s year of acceptance is established when the student is formally admitted into a certificate or degree program.
-A student’s year of acceptance is adjusted if the student formally postpones admission, executes a change of major or reapplies after formal admission expires (see below).
+Each student’s term of admission/catalog year is established when the student is formally admitted as a certificate- or degree-seeking student.
+A student’s term of admission/catalog year is adjusted if the student formally postpones admission or reapplies after formal admission expires.

 Students may elect to graduate under the requirements of any catalog in effect during the seven years after formal acceptance to the certificate program.